tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 AWS Lambda is serverless compute service for running code without having to provision or manage servers.

 AWS Lambda has a configurable maximum execution time limit of up to 15 minutes.

 ### AWS Elastic Container Service (ECS)

+Amazon Elastic Container Service (Amazon ECS)(opens in a new tab) is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.

 ### AWS Elastic Kubernetes Service (EKS)

+Amazon Elastic Kubernetes Service (Amazon EKS)(opens in a new tab) is a fully managed service that you can use to run Kubernetes on AWS.

 ### AWS Fargate

+AWS Fargate(opens in a new tab) is a serverless compute engine for containers.
+It works with both Amazon ECS and Amazon EKS.

 ### Notes: Compute choice